MADE

 Majority stake.
 Final say on creative and production decisions.

-Submit your concept.
+Submit your screenplay.

 Submission Tiers